Capability Enhancement Schemes

 The extended learning facility for students at VIT was started in the year 2007.
 These learning help the students to get prepared for higher studies in India and abroad.
 This facility is available for students from 2nd year onwards.
 Students can choose the courses as per their interest.
 Every year 1000+ students get enrolled in various courses and get benefit out of this.
 Classes are held during the weekends.

 Seven different agencies are allowed to run the courses inside VIT campus in various disciplines.
-Enrollment is done two times in a year, January and July.
+Enrolment is done two times in a year, January and July.
 Different seminars are also organized during this period to promote and give awareness for higher studies.

-|Interested students can contact us for more details:-|
+Interested students can contact us for more details:-

 Career development, an aspect of human development, is the process through which an individual’s work identity emerges.
 Students often seek out assistance when they are trying to choose a job for the first time.
 Many of them always in a dilemma whether they should go for a job or pursue higher study.
 Career guidance plays a pivotal role in these situations.